tops4u/Ram-Tester/Software/readme.md

 | Extended | `0xFF` |
 | Lock Bit | `0xFF` |

+***BEWARE***: **Never enable Fuse Bit 7 on on the HighByte (DISBLRST)!** <br/>
+This will disable the RESET Function.
+You will no longer be able to use the Reset Button or to update your Tester!
+To revert you would need to performa a HighVoltage Programming - which is rather cumbersome to perform!

 Example using `avrdude` with a USBasp:
 ```
 avrdude -c usbasp -p m328p -U flash:w:Ram_Tester_4.2.3_32k.hex:i